 What we are dealing with, when we speak of hate, is a psychological state that has nothing to do with God and is only connected to religion in so far as its doctrines can be employed to inflate and empower the collective ego.
 Hate is not the attachment to one’s own ego-self to the exclusion of one’s Desert Island Identity.
 Hate is the detachment from both forms of identification in exchange for a collective identity.
-Hate is a social phenomenon that arises only in cultures or subcultures that do not honor the individual right to volitionally develop an ego, independently of others.
+Hate is a social phenomenon that arises only in cultures or subcultures that do not honor or celebrate the individual right to volitionally develop an ego, independently of others.

 The remedy for this is not to turn exclusively to God and away from the world.
 (I might be peaceful and holy on a desert island, but I would not be useful).
 The solution to the proliferation of hate and bigotry is that we remain steadfast in the advancement of a political philosophy founded on two non-negotiable principles: individual rights and objective law.